OneCrazyCoder/MMOGamepadOverlay/README.md

     [Scheme]
     RT = Right-click

 If you want the full list, check *Source\GlobalConstants.cpp* in the source code.

+### Multi-button assignment
-Note also that you can sometimes assign 4 buttons at once in the case of the D-pad, analog sticks, and face buttons, to certain commands that support it.
+Note also that you can sometimes assign 4 buttons at once in the case of the D-pad, analog sticks, and face buttons.
 For example:

     [Scheme]
     DPad = MoveTurn